 How To Get Rid Of Pill Bugs

 You may not wish to completely remove the pill bug habitats in your yard.
 Let’s go over how to control pill bugs in the garden.

 Organic Pill Bug Control

-There are a variety of organic control methods you can use.
+There are a variety of organic control methods you can use to keep the pill bug population at bay.
 I recommend applying these only around the plants that you wish to protect.

 Food grade diatomaceous earth is one of the simplest options.
 This fine powder made of the shells of diatoms will shred up the tender underside of the pill bugs.
+Because they’re the only crustacean that lives on land, this is a good control method.
 It’s harmless to plants or humans.
-Sprinkle this around the base of plants to make a border they won’t cross.
+Sprinkle it around the base of plants to make a border they won’t cross.